 The gradient of the CVaR function is hard to compute in most cases even when the function $J_1(x,\xi_1)$ is completely known \cite{rosen1965existence}.
-We assume that given the played action profile $x$, the risk-averse agent does not have access to gradient feedback but only to the cost feedback $J_1(x,\xi_1)$.
-The risk-neutral agent has access to gradient feedback $\nabla_2 \mathcal{C}_2(x)$.
+We assume that given the played action profile $x$, the risk-averse agent does not have access to gradient information but only to the cost evaluation $J_1(x,\xi_1)$.
+The risk-neutral agent has access to gradient information $\nabla_2 \mathcal{C}_2(x)$.

-Since the CVaR value cannot be estimated from only one sample, we use the sampling strategy proposed in \cite{wang2022risk} that uses a decreasing number of samples with the number of iterations.
+Since the CVaR value cannot be estimated from only one sample, we use the sampling strategy proposed in \cite{wang2022risk} that uses a decreasing number of samples with respect to the number of iterations.
 The number of samples $n_t$ chosen here is shown in Fig.~\ref{fig_number_sample}.
 With this sampling strategy, the agents have $n_t$ samples at episode $t$ to estimate the CVaR values.

 Let $\xi_i \sim U(0,0.4)$ be a uniform random variable.
 Then, we can obtain an explicit expression of the cost function $\mathcal{C}_1(x)$.
 Further, using the first-order optimality condition we can compute the Nash equilibrium to be $(0.4667,0.5667)$.
 We run Algorithm~\ref{alg:algorithm_asym} and the pure zeroth-order algorithm (Algorithm 1 in \cite{wang2022risk}), and select the step size $\eta_t = \frac{0.005}{t}$ and the parameter $\delta = \frac{0.5}{t}$ for both algorithms.
-Fig.~\ref{fig_NE_risk} shows that our asymmetric feedback learning algorithm converges faster than the pure zeroth-order method.
+Fig.~\ref{fig_NE_risk} shows that our asymmetric learning algorithm converges faster than the pure zeroth-order method.